TomyThanh/tomythanh/README.md

 # 👋 Hi, I’m Tomy Vo

 💡 **Data Scientist | AI Enthusiast | Problem Solver**
+I believe in the power of AI to transform industries and improve lives.
 With a strong background in **Artificial Intelligence and Data Analysis**, I design and build **data-driven solutions** that create real impact.
-I love transforming raw data into meaningful insights and deploying intelligent models that solve real-world problems.

 ---

 ## 🔥 About Me
-- 🎓 Academic background in **Artificial Intelligence & Data Analysis**
+- 🎓 Degree in **AI & Data Analysis** with hands-on experience
-- 📊 Expertise in **Machine Learning, Deep Learning, Data Engineering, Predictive Analytics**
+- 📊 Skilled in **ML, DL, Data Engineering & Predictive Analytics**
-- 🛠️ Tools I love: Python, SQL, TensorFlow, PyTorch, Scikit-learn, Pandas, NumPy, Docker
+- 🛠️ Tech enthusiast: Python, SQL, TensorFlow, PyTorch & more
-- 🌍 Passionate about bridging the gap between **theory and practice**
+- 🌍 Passionate about bridging theory and real-world impact
-- 🚀 Goal: Deliver **innovation through AI and data-driven technologies**
+- 🚀 Committed to delivering innovative, data-driven solutions

 ---